isabella232/advertising-cloud.en/help/dsp/audiences/audience-about.md

 ---
 # About Audience Management in Advertising Cloud DSP

-In Advertising Cloud, you can create and manage audience segments and audience sets, which you can use as targets for your placements:
+In Advertising Cloud DSP, you can create and manage audience segments and audience sets, which you can use as targets for your placements:

 * You can collect your own first-party audience data by creating and implementing segments.
 You can later retarget users in the segment with ads or prevent users in the segment from receiving ads.
 You can create the following types of segments: